kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

             \includegraphics[width=100pt]{../images/mid-2-deconv-2.png}
             \caption{energy 0.19733}
         \end{subfigure}
-        \caption{candidate PSF selection for one node with 3 candidates and the deconvolved images.
+        \caption{PSF selection for one node with 3 candidates and the deconvolved images.
 The candidate with the smallest energy is chosen}
         \label{psf-select-example}
     \end{figure}